 \subsection{Further reduction of field equations}

-We can simplify the field equation further by imposing the $A_i = 0$\,.
-This reduction is useful for constructing the weak-branch NNLO solutions of Kerr type, Hartle--Thorne type and C-metric type.
-In this case, the reduced equations \eqref{subNNLO} take the following linear form
+We can simplify the field equations further by imposing $A_i = 0$.
+This reduction is useful for constructing the weak-branch NNLO solutions of the Kerr, Hartle--Thorne, and mixed types.
+In this case, the reduced equations \eqref{subNNLO} take the following linear form: